It was through dance that I first learned how to connect with an audience.

 I've always felt alive when I'm public speaking.
 Since the days of student government elections and the speech and debate team, public speaking has always been a strength of mine.
 But now I really have something to say.

-I am ready to combine my skills as a dancer and businesswoman with the inspiration I've experienced as a mother and a warrior, and channel them into this mission of building a platform to share my story and help others live a life filled with intention so that they too can create their own silver linings.
+I am ready to combine my skills as a dancer and businesswoman with the inspiration I've experienced as a mother and a warrior, and channel them into this mission of inspiring others to build their resilience and self-advocacy, so that they too can create their own silver linings.

 WANT EVEN MORE DETAILS?